Havold/METAN-Music/README.md

 # 🎶 METAN - Music App
 ## 🎵 About METAN
 Welcome to **METAN** - a sleek and modern music streaming application designed to offer you an immersive music experience.
-Whether you're looking to discover new tracks or enjoy your favorite playlists, METAN has you covered with a user-friendly interface and a wide array of features..
+Whether you're looking to discover new tracks or enjoy your favorite playlists, METAN has you covered with a user-friendly interface and a wide array of features.
+This project is developed using C# and WinForms.
 ## 🌟 Features
 - **Music Library**: Access a vast library of songs across different genres and artists.
 Easily search for your favorite tracks or explore new music with curated playlists.
 - **Playlists**: Create, edit, and manage your personal playlists.
 Save your favorite songs and organize them into collections that suit your mood and activities.